GoogleCloudPlatform/gcsfuse/docs/installing.md

 ## CentOS and Red Hat (latest releases)

-The following instructions set up `yum` to see updates to gcsfuse, and work for CentOS 7 and RHEL 7.
+The following instructions set up `yum` to see updates to gcsfuse, and work for CentOS 7 and 8 and RHEL 7.
 Users of older releases should follow the instructions for [other distributions](#other-distributions) below.

 1. Configure the gcsfuse repo: